mwarning/MeshGraphViewer/README.md

 Arguments:

 * `--graph` *json-file*
-  Graph topology in JSON format.
+  Graph topology and data in JSON format.
 * `--call` *program*
   Call an external program when an action on the graph view is performed.
     `<program> [<command>] [..]`